ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {: #ex-dgram title="Example: Format of UDP Payload with Timestamp"}

 The extension would also define a new HTTP header (Example-UDP-Timestamps) that includes a context ID value.
-Servers that understand this new HTTP header would be able to consequently handle and parse datagrams with the context ID, while all other servers would silently drop the datagrams.
+Proxies that understand this new HTTP header would be able to consequently handle and parse datagrams with the context ID, while all other proxies would silently drop the datagrams.

 This specific extension would restrict registrations to the client, and have them be bidirectional in the sense that the client registering a context ID also indicates support for receiving on it.
-Other extensions could allow server registrations, and/or unidirectional registrations in the sense that registration would only imply usage in one direction.
+Other extensions could allow proxy registrations, and/or unidirectional registrations in the sense that registration would only imply usage in one direction.